 Thomas Pynchon (b.
 1937)

-A selective list of literary criticism for Thomas Pynchon, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the Modern Language Association Guidelines for Web Pages
+A selective list of literary criticism for the American novelist Thomas Pynchon, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 Howard, Gerald.
 On Gravity's Rainbow in Bookforum, Summer 2005

 Some Things That "Happen" (More Or Less) in Gravity's Rainbow.
 Lecture notes by Professor Michael Davitt Bell, Williams College